California Pollution Control Financing Authority

 How can SSBCI 2.0 funds be used?
 What types of programs are included in SSBCI 2.0?

-SSBCI 2.0 funds will be used to support programs that increase access to capital for small businesses and that provide technical assistance to small businesses.
+SSBCI 2.0 funds are used to support programs that increase access to capital for small businesses and that provide technical assistance to small businesses.

-Eligible states, including California, can use SSBCI 2.0 funds to support the following types of programs:
+Eligible jurisdictions, including California, can use SSBCI 2.0 funds to support the following types of programs:

-Capital Access: offered in California through CPCFA’s CalCAP for Small Business
+Capital Access or Loan Loss Reserve: offered in California through CPCFA’s CalCAP for Small Business

 Collateral Support: offered in California through CPCFA’s CalCAP Collateral Support